officelearn/azure-docs.sv-se/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Returnerar värdet för den inverterade FELF-funktionen.
+Returnerar värdet för den inversna `erf` funktionen.

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin